lucapette/website/content/writing/utility-modules-arent-useful.md

 > Does anybody have a really good system for organizing utils/helpers?
 Or is it
 > always just chaos?

-My default answer to util modules is "don't create them".
-As I said in the conversation with Tania, it may sound cheeky but I'm not trying to be funny or clever about it.
-I say "don't have util modules" because I genuinely believe that's the best way to organise them.
+My TL;DR answer to utility modules is "don't create them".

+As I said in the Twitter conversation with Tania, it may sound cheeky but I'm not trying to be funny or clever about it.
+I say "don't have utility modules" because I genuinely believe this approach leads to the best possible organisation.

 ## It's always Chaos

 ## If you already have them, get rid of them

 ## If you don't, never introduce them